ScientificProgrammer/PaylocityCodingChallenge/README.md

         of the models above).

-    2. You will be able to differentiate which table to use by reading an extra column inside each record called source_table.
+    2. You will be able to differentiate which table to use by reading an extra column inside each record called `source_table`.

     3. This state information can be found using `source_table`, `guid`, `action`, and `timestamp`.